 One of the best ways to use time tracking data is to improve your estimates.
 Timesheets give you a great resource for the comparative data required to build estimates based on the real duration of tasks and not just someone’s guess.
 This is often called analogous estimating.
 It can save you time in the future and increase the accuracy of your project plans.

-The data from your timesheets can be used for lots of other things as well.
+You can use the data from your timesheets for lots of other things as well.
 The common ones are:

 - Capturing billable hours and making sure these are actually invoiced